neuralmagic/sparsify/docs/optim-levels-guide.md

 The default of 0.5 will result in a ~50% sparse model with INT8 quantization.

-### Sparse Transfer Optim Levels
+### Sparse-Transfer Optim Levels

-Sparse transfer mappings are a bit different from one shot and training aware since it maps to models available in the SparseZoo to transfer from.
+Sparse-Transfer mappings are a bit different from One-Shot and Training-Aware since it maps to models available in the SparseZoo to transfer from.
 Increasing the optim level will result in smaller and more compressed models.
 The specific mappings are the following:

 - optim-level == 0.0: the largest model selected from the SparseZoo with no optimizations.
 - optim-level < 0.25: the largest model selected from the SparseZoo with INT8 quantization applied to the model (activations and weights).
-- optim-level < 0.5: the largest model selected form the SparseZoo with both unstructured pruning (sparsity) and INT8 quantization applied to the model.
+- optim-level < 0.5: the largest model selected from the SparseZoo with both unstructured pruning (sparsity) and INT8 quantization applied to the model.
 - optim-level < 0.75: the medium model selected from the SparseZoo with both unstructured pruning (sparsity) and INT8 quantization applied to the model.
 - optim-level <= 1.0: the smallest model selected from the SparseZoo with both unstructured pruning (sparsity) and INT8 quantization applied to the model.